-Developments were made on CLEPS 1.0 to describe the oxidation of di-carboxylic acids which mainly originate from the particle phase and can possibly act as CCN.
-Di-carboxylic acids are among the best quantified in-particle organic species, though they usually account for only a small fraction of the total organic mass (Saxena and Hildemann, 1996), up to 16% in remote marine aerosols (Kawamura and Sakaguchi, 1999).
-While monocarboxylic acids can display concentrations increased
+Developments were made on CLEPS 1.0 to describe the oxidation of dicarboxylic acids that mainly originate from the particle phase and can possibly act as CCN.
+Dicarboxylic acids are among the best quantified in-particle organic species, though they usually account for only a small fraction of the total organic mass (Saxena and Hildemann, 1996), up to 16% in remote marine aerosols (Kawamura and Sakaguchi, 1999).
+While monocarboxylic acids can display concentrations increased by several orders of magnitude in the gas phase compared to the particulate concentrations (Chebbi and Carlier, 1996), dicarboxylic acids are in contrast likely to dominate in the particulate phase as a result of their lower vapor pressure (Ludwig and Klemm, 1988).
+The presence of low-molecular-weight diacids (such as oxalic acid) in the gas phase was however reported and might be favored under conditions of elevated temperature, low relative humidity and low aerosol pH (Clegg et al., 1996; Kawamura and Kaplan, 1987).

-- 15 by several orders of magnitude in the gas phase compared to the particulate concentrations (Chebbi and Carlier, 1996), dicarboxylic acids are in contrast likely to dominate in the particulate phase as a result of their lower vapor pressure (Ludwig and Klemm, 1988).
-The presence of low molecular weight di-acids (such as oxalic acid) in the gas phase was however reported, and might be favored under conditions of elevated temperature, low relative humidity and low aerosol pH (Clegg et al., 1996; Kawamura and Kaplan, 1987). - 20 Due to their solubility properties, di-carboxylic acids influence the ability of aerosol particles to act as CCN (Saxena and Hildemann, 1996; Shulman et al., 1996) and, in turn, impact the Earth's radiative budget and climate.
-Surface tension depression by water soluble di-carboxylic acids in solution was reported by McNeill et al. (2013), involving C3 and C4 compounds such as malonic, malic, succinic and maleic acids.
+Due to their solubility properties, dicarboxylic acids influence the ability of aerosol particles to act as CCN (Saxena and Hildemann, 1996; Shulman et al., 1996) and, in turn, impact the Earth's radiative budget and climate.
+Surface tension depression by water soluble dicarboxylic acids in solution was reported by McNeill et al. (2013), involving C3 and C4 compounds such as malonic, malic, succinic and maleic acids.
 Enhanced reduction effects on the surface tension were observed with the increasing carbon chain length and concentration.
-Paying particular attention to mixed ammonium sulfate - 25 and organic acids (including malonic acid) particles, Abbatt et al. (2005) also showed that the CCN efficiency of the mixed inorganic-organic particles was likely to be significantly modified by solubility effects compared to that of pure inorganic particles.
-Di-carboxylic acids are of particular interest in the frame of the present study since they can be used as tracers to follow the processing of the whole particulate soluble organic fraction (Ervens et al., 2011), although they only represent a few percent of this soluble organic matter (Legrand et al., 2007). - 30 In this context, the oxidation pathways of succinic, malic, tartric and fumaric/maleic acids were implemented in the model following the protocol described by Mouchel-Vallon et al. (2017).
-65 oxidation reactions and 37 equilibria, were thus newly included in CLEPS and are reported in details in the tables of the Supplementary Material.
-These C4 di-carboxylic acids, are, together with oxalic (C2), malonic (C3) and glutaric (C5, not treated in CLEPS) acids, among the main organic compounds measured in aerosol particles.
-Regardless of the site or the season, oxalic acid is always reported to be the most - 35 abundant di-carboxylic acid, usually followed by malonic and succinic acids (Chebbi and Carlier, 1996; Mader et al., 2004).
-For example, these three compounds account on average for 60 to 80% of the diacids measured at European continental sites (Legrand et al., 2007; Müller et al., 2005; van Pinxteren et al., 2014), while oxalic acid alone can represent more than 60% of these diacids (Legrand et al., 2007).
+Paying particular attention to mixed ammonium sulfate and organic acid (including malonic acid) particles, Abbatt et al. (2005) also showed that the CCN efficiency of the mixed inorganic-organic particles was likely to be significantly modified by solubility effects compared to that of pure inorganic particles.
+Dicarboxylic acids are of particular interest in the frame of the present study since they can be used as tracers to follow the processing of the whole particulate soluble organic fraction (Ervens et al., 2011), although they only represent a few percent of this soluble organic matter (Legrand et al., 2007).

+In this context, the oxidation pathways of succinic, malic, tartric and fumaric-maleic acids were implemented in the model following the protocol described by Mouchel-Vallon et al. (2017).
+Thus, 65 oxidation reactions and 37 equilibria were newly included in CLEPS and are reported in detail in the tables of the Supplement.
+These C4 dicarboxylic acids, are, together with oxalic (C_2) , malonic (C_3) and glutaric $(C_5,$ not treated in CLEPS) acids, among the main organic compounds measured in aerosol particles in a large variety of environments, including urban (Kawamura and Kaplan, 1987; Kawamura and Yasui, 2005; Kerminen et al., 2000; Limbeck and Puxbaum, 1999; van Pinxteren et al., 2014; Sempére and Kawamura, 1994; Yao et al., 2002), rural (Kerminen et al., 2000; Müller et al., 2005; van Pinxteren et al., 2014), mountainous (Kawamura et al., 2013; Legrand et al., 2007; Limbeck and Puxbaum, 1999), marine (Kawamura and Sakaguchi, 1999; Mochida et al., 2003) and Arctic (Kawamura et al., 2012) atmospheres.
+Regardless of the site or the season, oxalic acid is always reported to be the most abundant dicarboxylic acid, usually followed by malonic and succinic acids (Chebbi and Carlier, 1996; Mader et al., 2004).
+For example, these three compounds account, on average, for 60 to 80% of the diacids measured at European continental sites (Legrand et al., 2007; Müller et al., 2005; van Pinxteren et al., 2014), while oxalic acid alone can represent more than 60 % of these diacids (Legrand et al., 2007).